-The point and beauty of cross country skiing are to enjoy it for long hours of winter – the season we wait for all year long to hit the slopes and get the thrill out of the snow.
+The point and beauty of cross-country skiing are to enjoy it for long hours of winter – the season we wait for all year long to hit the slopes and get the thrill out of the snow.
 If you know the right way to ski, you will do it for a longer duration and enjoy its benefits in the long run.
 That is why beginners must learn the right position and skiing techniques.
+But first, you should decide which style you go with.
+Here’s a little guide on that matter.

 Although it depends upon person to person (or skier to skier, in this case!) the Classic XC skiing technique is generally considered the easiest of the two to grasp and master.
 Its positioning is based on the diagonal-step system.